-It is important to note that, at Match School, this English course exists in conjunction with a 10th grade Composition class in which students build their writing skills.
+It is important to note that this English course was written to be taught in conjunction with a 10th grade Composition class in which students build their writing skills.

 Reading the novel The Catcher in the Rye by J. D. Salinger, students trace the themes of fear, innocence and corruption as they follow the narrator through a pivotal three days in his unraveling teenage life.

 In Arthur Miller’s play The Crucible, which explores the consequences of the McCarthyism scare of the 1950s, students explore the central topics of history, community, herd mentality and truth.